danielchen05/spotsweeper_py/README.md

 - `pct_counts_mt` (mitochondrial fraction)

-If a raw metric (e.g., `total_counts`) is supplied and `log=True` (default), SpotSweeper will internally apply `log1p` and store the transformed values as `<metric>_log` before computing local z-scores.
+If a raw metric (e.g., `total_counts`) is supplied and `log=True` (default), SpotSweeper-py will internally apply `log1p` and store the transformed values as `<metric>_log` before computing local z-scores.

 If a precomputed metric (e.g., `log_total_counts`) is supplied, set `log=False`